xak2000/nomad/website/source/docs/configuration/acl.html.md

   </tr>
 </table>

-The `acl` stanza configures the Nomad agent to enable ACLs and tunes various ACL parameters.
+The `acl` block configures the Nomad agent to enable ACLs and tunes various ACL parameters.

 ```hcl
 acl {